chungminho1/dot_project/README.md

-This repository is about golf broadcasts' scene classification.
+This repository is about golf broadcasts' scene classification and result files' creation.

 For object tracking, please refer to https://github.com/chungminho1/dot_project_object_tracking

-If you want to attach to dot pad rendering code, please contact to https://pad.dotincorp.com/
+If you want dot pad rendering code, please contact to https://pad.dotincorp.com/

 Demo video: TBD